msaqibdani/CalendlyGoogleCalendar/README.md

-I have built this file keeping my specific use case in mind; however, if there's anything you feel I can help to generalize - please let me know.
+I have built this file keeping my specific use case in mind; however, if there's anything you feel I can help to generalize - please let me know by starting an issue under the label of enhancement.